 A charter school is a free public school that operates independently of the local school system with funding determined by a per pupil formula.
 As required by law, admission is by random lottery.
 There is not a selective admissions process, but preference is given to siblings of current students.

-Capital City is one of 52 charter schools in Washington, D.C.
+Capital City is one of 112 public charter schools in Washington, D.C.
 As a charter school, we have a great deal of autonomy.
 We develop our own curriculum, manage our own budget, secure and manage our own facility, and determine our own staffing model and personnel policies.
 We welcome the accountability that comes with our autonomy: we believe it is important that publicly funded schools demonstrate compliance and results.

 For more information on Washington D.C. charter schools, please visit: